-- Where a resolution to remove a director is proposed, unless the articles of association or the constitution of the company provide otherwise
+- A resolution to remove a director is proposed, unless the articles of association or the constitution of the company provide otherwise

-- Where a resolution to replace an auditor is proposed at an AGM or a resolution to remove an auditor before the expiration of his term of office is proposed
+- A resolution to replace an auditor is proposed at an AGM or a resolution to remove an auditor before the expiration of his term of office is proposed

 To be valid, a meeting must be properly convened by notice, a quorum must be present and the meeting must be presided over by a chairman.
 A quorum is generally fixed at two members in the case of a private company and three in the case of a public company.
 Special resolutions and certain other significant resolutions must be forwarded by the company to the Registrar of Companies within 14 days of their being passed.

 Where a company’s articles of association so provide, a resolution in writing signed by all of the members entitled to attend and vote on such a resolution at a general meeting is as valid and effective as if the resolution had actually been passed at a general meeting.

 The standard articles provide that every resolution shall be decided by a show of hands unless a poll is demanded.
 The standard articles then go on to set out when, and by whom, a poll may be demanded.
 Unless a poll is demanded, a declaration by the chairman that a resolution has been carried or lost on a show of hands will be conclusive evidence of the proceedings.